-Any additional tips you would like to give someone interested in a becoming photographer?
+11. Any additional tips you would like to give someone interested in becoming a photographer?

 If you’re passionate about it, don’t quit.
 Don’t let the stress of not knowing what you’re doing at first or the online comparison game get to your head.
 You were made to do this.
 It is absolutely possible to be a photographer and make a sustainable living.
 With a little heart and a whole lot of hard work and dedication, you will be successful!